tlangan1/Life-Helper-Backend/Documentation/README.md

     - start and complete task 1
     - `expect` goal 1 and objective 3 to be completed.
     - `expect` objective 1, objective 2 and goal 3 to remain un-completed.

+#### mysqlsh.exe

+- Use the following syntax to use mysqlsh from the command line
+  - `mysqlsh --mysqlx -u tlangan -h localhost -P 33060` or `mysqlsh mysql://tlangan@localhost:3306`
+  - To pass the in the password use `mysqlsh --mysqlx -u tlangan -p-UnderAWhiteSky1 -h localhost -P 33060`
+  - To execute a file in batch mode use the following syntax: `mysqlsh --mysqlx -u tlangan -p-UnderAWhiteSky1 -h localhost -P 33060 --file [some sql file name]`.
+  - To check the status of the connection enter `shell.status()`
+  - To exit from the session enter `\quit`

+#### Miscellaneous

+- `MySQL will create and index when a foreign key is created if it deems that that foreign key is not properly supported giving the existing indexes.` For example, consider the entity object_goal where the primary key/index is on object_id, goal_id.
+When I create the foreign key to objective MySQL does not create an index as the primary is already first indexed on object_id; however, when I create the foreign key to goal, MySQL creates a non-unique index on goal_id to assist in that relationship.
+  - I created an analog for the indexes but I do not think it will be used.
+I did it as an exercise.
+The stored procedure is called `p_drop_all_non_primary_indexes`
+- `Logging SQL Errors:` There is an entity called sql_error which initially is being used by p_drop_index to persist sql errors.
+  - All stored procedures should contain an error handler that captures all exceptions.
+This is the syntax for that:
+    ```
+    DECLARE EXIT HANDLER FOR SQLEXCEPTION
+        BEGIN
+        ...
+        rollback; /* If there is a transaction involved */
+        insert into sql_error...
+        END
+    ```
+    This design should ensure that no database errors are returned to the application.

+#### Hierarchical versus web-like item structure

+- I have as a goal to enable a web-like structure of connections between goals and objectives as well as between tasks and goals.
+- This is ambitious but I believe it will prove very useful.

 ### Root CA Management